aksommerville/fullmoon4/README.md

 - [ ] UI for saved game management.
 - [ ] Data editor.
 - [ ] Can we reduce the wasm exports?
 There's only like 3 symbols that actually need exported.
+- [ ] Graphics should live in src/data, not src/www.
+Punting for now because that complicates the dev server.